-Brain Dynamics is getting ready to pilot the device in Bangkok and will trial it in Singapore by this year.
-It is aiming to raise S$500,000 (US$367,800).
+Brain Dynamics is currently piloting the device in Bangkok and will trial it in Singapore by this year.
+It is aiming to raise US$500,000.

 SmartClean has developed a solution that monitors the cleanliness of toilets in real time.
 It describes itself as “virtual cleaning supervisor” that enables predictive instead of reactive cleaning routines.

 Essentially, there are sensors all around the toilets which detect wetness levels and air quality.
 They also detect how many times the toilets have been used.